El Alamein Fountain: Reception of the fountain since completion

 Freeland's Architecture in Australia, 1967 stated:

 'Fountains were particularly popular and prestigious because of their patent luxury after nearly sixty years when circumstances had demanded a practical return for any money spent.
 Only one of the many fountains erected throughout Australia was really successful - and it could hardly have been more so.
 The El Alamein fountain designed by Woodward and Taranto and erected at Kings Cross in Sydney in 1961 is a splendid sculpture in water.
 Its ephemeral ever-changing ever-remaining lightness dances tantalizingly in the sunshine or turns the reflections of gaudy neon lights into jewels at night.
 Its poetry was a sculptural breakthrough not only in Australia but in the world'.

 Carol Henty wrote for The Bulletin in 1978:

 'It is to Sydney what Eros is to London.
 The inner city heads for it on New Year's Eve.
 Pranksters have dyed it green, put soap bubbles through it and bathed nude in it.
 It's sometimes called the dandelion.
 Or the puff ball.
 Or the porcupine.
 Officially it's the El Alamein Fountain in Fitzroy Gardens, Kings Cross - the first fountain designed by Sydney's Bob Woodward, opened 18 years ago but with a touch of magic that's still potent.
 At last count 72 American companies were manufacturing it in seven different sizes and exporting it worldwide, making it probably the world's most copied fountain'.

 In an interview with Woodward in 1996, architectural historians Paul Alan Johnson and Susan Lorne Johnson stated, 'Australians really seem to have taken the fountain to their hearts...
 Australians don't usually seem to be overly enthusiastic about their sculpture or their architecture...
 The fountain is now an icon in Australia and internationally admired'.
 'The El Alamein Fountain represents an important technological innovation in fountain design, and has been much replicated throughout the world.'

 Cultural impact

 The fountain won Woodward the New South Wales Institute of Architects Civic Design Award in 1964.
 Over the years, its iconic shape has made it a well-known landmark that has been imitated by other builders.

 As the focal point of the Kings Cross area, the fountain often serves as a meeting place.
+From the 1970s through the 1990s, the surrounding plaza in Fitzroy Gardens was a well-known gathering spot for runaways and street youth, and served as a location for young street-based sex workers and their clients.